RobinHankin/lorentz/inst/JOSS/paper.md

 However, there does not appear to be an R package designed for systematic numerical investigation of the Lorentz group.
-Here, I present `lorentz`, a consistent suite of vectorized routines that allows the user to manipulate Lorentz boosts---considered as members of $O(3,1)$ or $SO(3,1)$---and in particular facilitates investigation into the nonassociative and noncommutative "gyrogroup" structure of three-velocities [@ungar1997].
+Here, I present `lorentz`, a consistent and documented suite of software that allows the user to manipulate Lorentz boosts---considered as members of $O(3,1)$ or $SO(3,1)$---and also facilitates investigation into the nonassociative and noncommutative "gyrogroup" structure of three-velocities [@ungar1997].
+The package allows the user to employ efficient and natural vectorised R idiom in the context of relativistic kinematics.

 # The ``lorentz`` package: summary of high-level functionality